 Council also sets a minimum rate each year.
 This means that if the result of your rate calculation does not reach a certain amount (minimum), then the amount of your rates will be equivalent to the minimum rate.
 In 2020/2021 the minimum rate for all properties is $923.40.

 For example: If your land value multiplied by the rate in the dollar came to $700, then you will be charged the minimum rate of $923.40 in 2020/21.

 Your property land value is determined by the NSW Valuer General and Council is obliged by law to apply the latest land valuations.
-You should have already received a new Notice of Valuation with a Base Date of 1 July 2016 that will be used in the 2017/18 financial year.
+You should have already received a new Notice of Valuation with a Base Date of 1 July 2019 that will be used to calculate rates in the 2020/2021 financial year.

 A person can object to their land valuation generally within 60 days after receiving the Notice of Valuation.
 This can be done either using the Valuer General online form or by calling 1800 110 038 and requesting an objection form for completion.

 You must continue to pay your rates while an objection is being considered.
 An adjustment will be made if your objection leads to a change in valuation as advised by the NSW Valuer General.

 Debt Recovery and Hardship Policy

 Rates Statutory Declaration General